 5.3.
 Performance Gain through Load Balancing

-A BigJob framework in itself does not provide any performance gain during the simulation: a load balancer (LB) in a BigJob framework provides the better parallel performance by redistributing processors to individual task within a context of packaged job.
-LB measures the performance of individual task during the temporary stop and evolves application codes with changed number of processors.
-So, each code is scheduled to stop-and-restart several times for the complete simulation.
-It necessitates the capability of the application-level checkpointing- and generic domain partitioning routine in application codes (both of which are incorporated capacities in most legacy codes).
+A BigJob framework in itself does not provide any performance gain during the simulation: a load balancer (LB) in a BigJob framework provides better parallel performance by redistributing processors to individual tasks within the context of the packaged job.
+LB measures the performance of individual tasks during a temporary stop and evolves application codes with a changed number of processors.
+Thus, each code is scheduled to stop and restart several times for the complete simulation, necessitating the capability of a application-level check-pointing and generic domain partitioning routine in application codes (both of which are incorporated capacities in most legacy codes).

-The benefit of a LB in a BigJob framework is that it can be applied to any types of coupled applications.
-On the other hand, it is not highly required for the current application in two reasons: (1) in a hybrid CFD-MD simulation, MD usually requires far more computing power that most resources are dedicated to molecular dynamic simulation; (2) computational cost for the current application in Sec.
-4.1 is so small that it is not necessary to endeavour to apply the load-balancing capability.
-This leads us to increase the computational cost of each simulation, for the purpose of evaluating the LB in a BigJob framework.
-In this experiment, CFD domain size is increased by 500 times and MD domain is increased by 20 times.
-CFD and MD codes are scheduled to have 10 simulation loops: initially start with the same number of processors and experience nine stop-and-restarts with changed resource allocation according to the result of a LB.
+The benefit of a LB in a BigJob framework is that it can be applied to any type of coupled applications.
+On the other hand, it is not highly recommended for the current application for two reasons: 1) in a hybrid CFD-MD simulation, MD usually requires far more computing power than most resources that are dedicated to molecular dynamic simulation; 2) computational cost for the current application in Sec.
+4.1 is so small that it is not necessary to apply the load-balancing capability.
+These reasons led us to increase the computational cost of each simulation for evaluating the LB in a BigJob framework.
+In this experiment, the CFD domain size is increased by 500 times and the MD domain is increased by 20 times.
+Both CFD and MD codes are scheduled to have 10 simulation loops: start with the same number of processors and experience nine stop-and-restarts with changed resource allocation according to the result of the LB.